 Bess’s long life is full of love, hate, family quarrels, political and royal intrigues, all intermixed with a dazzling amount of Tudor and Stuart cultural, architectural, art and textile history.
 Visiting her house, walking on the paving stones where she walked, seeing the tapestries that she commissioned and looked at every day, it was such a treat.

-I will write another post about the hugely influential architecture of Hardwick Hall, its interior and rare textile collections, hopefully this week.
-Stay tuned.
+I wrote another post about the hugely influential architecture of Hardwick Hall, its interior and rare textile collections.